Register for the April 13, 2024 Montclair Park Clean-up Event!

 • Stones around the play yard are falling apart: The concrete blocks around the play yard are crumbling and in disrepair.

-• Stones around the play yard: TBD, Friends of Montclair Park has put in a request to Facilities/Maintenance but we have not heard back.
+• Stones around the play yard: Friends of Montclair Park continues to submit 311 requests to Facilities/Maintenance but we have not heard back.

 • Persistent mud and standing water: The amphitheater seems to be consistently filled with mud and standing water.